burcuku/home/_pages/about.md

 <span style="color:#000080">**Looking for a motivated PhD student to work on model checking and software testing for blockchain systems.
 [Reach me](mailto:b.ozkan@tudelft.nl) with a motivation letter if you are interested.**</span>

-* [Apr'23] I’m excited to share that I’ve received an Amazon Research Award for my proposal "Coverage-directed randomized testing of distributed systems".
+* [Apr'23] Excited to share that I’ve received an Amazon Research Award for my proposal "Coverage-directed randomized testing of distributed systems".
 More about the program on the [Amazon Science website](https://www.amazon.science/research-awards/program-updates/79-amazon-research-awards-recipients-announced).

+* I'll give a tutorial at the [First Summer School on Distributed and Replicated Environments (DARE'23)](https://www.vub.be/en/studying-vub/all-study-programmes-vub/personal-development-during-your-studies/short-courses/first-summer-school-dare), which will be held in Brussels in September.
+The program is targeted to master and PhD students in Computer Science.
+The registration deadline is May 15th.
+[Apply here](https://www.vub.be/en/studying-vub/all-study-programmes-vub/personal-development-during-your-studies/short-courses/first-summer-school-dare) with a motivation letter if you're interested.

 * [Apr'23] The deadline for scholarship applications for [Verification Mentoring Workshop (VMW)'23](http://www.i-cav.org/2023/workshops/mentoring/), we co-organize together with Ankush Desai, Eric Koskinen, Marijana Lazic, and Matteo Sammartino, is extended to May 5th!
 VMW'23 will be co-located with the Int.
 Conf. on [Computer Aided Verification (CAV)'23](http://www.i-cav.org/2023/) in Paris, France, in July 17-22, 2023.

 * I will serve in the PCs of [OOPSLA'24](http://www.wikicfp.com/cfp/program?id=2270&%20Languages) and [ASPLOS'24](https://asplos-conference.org/).

+* I will give a tutorial at the [Summer School on Distributed and Replicated Environments (DARE 2023)] ()

 * [Apr'23] The call for papers for the [ACM SIGPLAN Erlang Workshop'23](https://icfp23.sigplan.org/home/erlang-2023#Call-for-Papers), we co-chair together with Kiko Fernandez-Reyes, is open.
 Submissions related to Erlang, Elixir, Lisp Flavored Erlang, and topics in functional, concurrent, and distributed programming are welcome and encouraged!